EU seeks more Moderna COVID-19 vaccines, eyes deals with Valneva, Novavax | MarketScreener

 vaccines have so far been authorised for use in the EU.

-shots approved by the EU - the other being from U.S. drugmaker
+two shots approved by the EU - the other being from U.S.

 Despite deliveries not having started, the EU is already